skaluzka/makbet/CONTRIBUTING.rst

 --------------------

-Because of GitHub signing issue (described here: https://github.com/github/hub/issues/1241) it is recommended to merge code locally not via GitHub GUI.
+Because of GitHub signing issue (described here: https://github.com/github/hub/issues/1241) we are merging code locally without using GitHub GUI.

 ..
 End of file